awsdocs/amazon-connect-admin-guide/doc_source/monitor-conversations.md

 1. Choose **Save**\.

-## Monitor live conversations with contacts<a name="w709aac51b7c11"></a>
+## Monitor live conversations with contacts<a name="monitor-conversations-howto"></a>

 **Tip**
 Call barge\-in is not currently supported\.
 That is, if you're listening to a conversation, your microphone stays muted\.

-1. Check that the [Set recording and analytics behavior](set-recording-behavior.md) block is in the contact flow you want to monitor\.
+1. Check that the [Set recording and analytics behavior](set-recording-behavior.md) block is in the flow you want to monitor\.
 It has to be there whether you're monitoring calls or chats\.
 In the block's Properties, choose **Agent and Customer**\.

 1. Log in to your Amazon Connect instance with a user account that is assigned the **CallCenterManager** security profile, or that is enabled for the **Manager monitor** permission\.

 1. Open the Contact Control Panel \(CCP\) by choosing the phone icon in the top\-right corner of your screen\.
 You'll need the CCP open to connect to the conversation\.

-1. To choose the agent conversation you want to monitor, in Amazon Connect choose **Metrics and quality**, **Real\-time metrics**, **Agents**\.
+1. To choose the agent conversation you want to monitor, in Amazon Connect choose **Analytics**, **Real\-time metrics**, **Agents**\.

-1. To monitor voice conversations: Next to the names of agents in a live voice conversation, you'll see a headset icon\.
+1. To monitor voice conversations: Next to the names of agents in a live voice conversation, you'll see an eye icon\.
 Choose the icon to start monitoring the conversation\.

    When you're monitoring a conversation, the status in your CCP changes to **Monitoring**\.